samuelkanauje/samuelkanauje/README.md

 - 👋 Hi, I’m @samuelkanauje
-- 👀 I’m interested in developing database models, programming and building web apps.
+- 👀 I’m interested in developing database models, programming, debugging and building web apps and mobile apps.
 - 🌱 I’m currently learning Java and Python.
 - 💞️ I’m looking to collaborate on *** projects (Not thinking yet, currently busy on my own.)
 - 📫 How to reach me ...<br>